bluerobotics/bluerobotics.github.io/etray/index.md

 # Introduction

-The _Electronics Tray_ is a convenient new way to mount your underwater electronics into a 4" watertight enclosure.
+The _Electronics Tray_ is a convenient new way to mount your underwater electronics in a 4" watertight enclosure.
 We designed this tray to make installing and working on your electronics as easy as possible.
 The _Electronics Tray_ mounts to a 4" Watertight Enclosure O-ring Flange, so you don't need any tools to access your electronics.

 # Features